SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-Manipulation-Various-String-Concealing-Techniques.md

 ## Example #3: String Encryption

 First and foremost, string encryption **_IS NOT_** the same as encoding strings as hexadecimal or unicode.
-Where as the javascript interpretator will be automatically interpret `"\x48\x65\x6c\x6c\x6f"` as `"Hello"`, encrypted strings must be passed through to a decryption function and evaluated _before_ they become useful to the javascript engine (or representable as a StringLiteral by Babel).
+Whereas the javascript interpreter will automatically interpret`"\x48\x65\x6c\x6c\x6f"` as `"Hello"`, encrypted strings must be passed through to a decryption function and evaluated _before_ they become useful to the javascript engine (or representable as a StringLiteral by Babel).

 For example, even though Base64 is a type of encoding, in the context of string concealing it falls under string encryption since `console.log("SGVsbG8=")` prints `SGVsbG8=`, but `console.log(atob{SGVsbG8=})` prints `Hello`.
 In this example, atob() is the decoding function.